wouterj/Bundleless/README.md

-# Symfony without a Bundle, welcome to Bundleless
+# Symfony without a Bundle?
+Welcome to Bundleless!

 This is a very simple proof of concept.
 This package basically provides a bundle class which can be used to create "virtual" bundles.
 Virtual bundles only